-- Please keep Deerhurst Resort and the Condo Corporation informed as to the new owners intentions and anticipated close date.
+- Please keep Deerhurst Resort and the Condo Corporation informed of the new owners’ intentions and anticipated close date.

-- Give your real estate agent your owner locker keys to be passed to the new owner and remove all personal items.
+- Give your real estate agent your owner’s locker keys to be passed to the new owner, and remove all personal items.

 Condo Corporation & Property Management